AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 **NOTES**

-1. sometimes configure and build systems are fickle and do not like stderr output (and think this means a test failure) - which is something AFL++ likes to do to show statistics.
+1. Sometimes configure and build systems are fickle and do not like stderr output (and think this means a test failure) - which is something AFL++ likes to do to show statistics.
 It is recommended to disable AFL++ instrumentation reporting via `export AFL_QUIET=1`.

-2. sometimes configure and build systems error on warnings - these should be disabled (e.g., `--disable-werror` for some configure scripts).
+2. Sometimes configure and build systems error on warnings - these should be disabled (e.g., `--disable-werror` for some configure scripts).

-3. in case the configure/build system complains about AFL++'s compiler and aborts then set `export AFL_NOOPT=1` which will then just behave like the real compiler.
+3. In case the configure/build system complains about AFL++'s compiler and aborts, then set `export AFL_NOOPT=1` which will then just behave like the real compiler.
 This option has to be unset again before building the target!

 #### configure